HSLL175848494/HSHook/readme.md

 bool success = HSLL::HSHook::Remove((void*)original_function_address);
 ```

-## Important Notes
+## Notes
-1. **`Install` and `Remove` operations are not thread-safe.
-Ensure the original function is not being executed when calling them.**
+1. **The `Install` and `Remove` functions themselves are not thread-safe.
+Concurrent calls from multiple threads are not allowed.
+Also, ensure the target function is not being executed when performing these operations.**
-2. **The original function and the replacement function must use exactly the same calling convention.**
+2. **The original function and the replacement function must use the same calling convention.**
-3. **The target function must be marked with `HS_NOINLINE` or the compiler-specific `noinline` attribute to prevent inlining optimizations.**
+3. **If you are also the author of the original function, it is advisable to add the `HS_NOINLINE` attribute or the compiler-specific `noinline` attribute to the target function to prevent inlining optimizations that may cause the Hook to fail.**
-4. **Functions with too short a body (insufficient instruction space) may cause Hook failure.**
+4. **Functions with very short bodies (insufficient instruction space) may cause the Hook to fail.**
-5. **If the function contains internal jumps or code that references the function's starting address, exceptions may occur after hooking.**
+5. **If the function contains jumps or code that references the function's starting address, installing a Hook may cause exceptions.**